[Misato Town, Akita Prefecture] Rokugo Springs: 120 Springs That Have Enriched People's Lives

 "Takajo Shimizu" is a small spring located in the lord's hunting grounds. ©Misato Town

-Takasho Shimizu is a spring that springs up in the grounds of Taikeiji Temple, near the shrine of Satake Yoshitaka.
-It is said that when Yoshitaka came to hunt, the falconer would soak his falcon's food in this spring.
+Takasho Shimizuis a spring located within the grounds of Taikei-ji Temple, near the temporary shrine of Satake Yoshitaka.
+It is said that when Yoshitaka came hunting, his falconer would soak his falcon's food in this spring.

 The area around Takajo-shimizu in the Edo period.
 Takajo-shimizu is the small pond in the upper right.
 The building below it is Taikei-ji Temple, and the large spring (C) at the bottom left of the right page is the Odaidokoro-shimizu.
 It is clear that there were many springs in the area.
 From a copy of "Sugae Masumi Travelogue: Moonlit Dewa Road" © Akita Prefectural Museum